Air every weekend - Saturdays at 6AM on 93.9 FM and 2PM on AM 820. Sundays at 8PM on AM 820 and at other times as scheduled.

 Friday, January 23, 2015

 Does death gives life meaning?
-Explore the philosophical and religious dimensions of mortality and the afterlife in this continuing five-week series examining death.
+Explore the philosophical and religious dimensions of mortality and the afterlife in the last episode of this five-week series examining death.

 Thursday, January 22, 2015